MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment-ios-ipados.md

       2. Users open the Company Portal app, and sign in with their work or school account (`user@contoso.com`) again.
 They complete Microsoft Entra registration in the Company Portal app, which fully registers the device with Microsoft Entra ID.
 At the next check-in, users gain access to corporate resources protected by Conditional Access policies.

 - **Enroll without user affinity**: No actions.
-Be sure they don't install the Company Portal app from the Apple app store.
+Be sure they don't install the Company Portal app from the Apple App Store.

   :::image type="content" source="./media/deployment-guide-enrollment-ios-ipados/ade-enroll-without-user-affinity.png" alt-text="In the Intune admin center and Microsoft Intune, enroll iOS/iPadOS devices using automated device enrollment (ADE).
 Select enroll without user affinity.":::